Out of thought came the word

-After eight years in the White House, the legacy of the USA’s first African American president is still being debated and defined.
+After eight years in the White House, the legacy of the USA’s first African American president is still being debated.
 Were the print media’s portrayals of him and his achievements accurate, or did they get it wrong?
 A new book investigates.
 By Ben Arogundade.
 Nov.
 20, 2019.

 Ex-US president Barack Obama featured on thousands of newspaper and magazine covers throughout his two terms in the White House.
 They have helped shape how he has been perceived by the general public.
 A selection of his best covers from his eight-year feature in a new illustrated book, ‘Obama: 101 Best Covers’, by author Ben Arogundade.